agude/agude.github.io/_books/there_is_no_antimemetics_division.md

 clumsy.
 To tell a story in the negative space of the narrative takes careful planning that is absent.

-Overall a fun read, it just wish there was a little more.
+Overall fun ideas with a weak execution.
+I wish it had lived up to its excellent concept.